FarmBot-Docs/farmbot-software/v9/FarmBot-Software/how-to-guides/mount-and-dismount-tools.md

 ![Screen Shot 2020-04-28 at 10.28.54 PM.png](_images/Screen_Shot_2020-04-28_at_10.28.54_PM.png)

-**Step 7:** Now that the tool has been successfully mounted to the UTM, use a <span class="fb-step fb-wait">MARK AS</span> command to **MARK** the `Tool Mount` **AS** `Mounted to: the tool`.
+**Step 7:** Now that the tool has been successfully mounted to the UTM, use a <span class="fb-step fb-mark-as">MARK AS</span> command to **MARK** the `Tool Mount` **AS** `Mounted to: the tool`.
 This will make FarmBot understand what the previous steps in the sequence accomplished, and allow the user interface in the web app to show the correct tool mounted to the UTM as it moves throughout the map.

 ![Screen Shot 2020-04-29 at 9.02.36 AM.png](_images/Screen_Shot_2020-04-29_at_9.02.36_AM.png)